Flagsmith/flagsmith-frontend/README.md

 - MIXPANEL: Mixpanel analytics key
 - SENTRY: Sentry key
 - ASSET_URL: Used for replacing local static paths with a cdn, .e.g https://cdn.flagsmith.com
+- BASENAME: Used for specifying a base url path that's ignored during routing if serving from a subdirectory

 ## E2E testing